tigerfarm/tigtaskrouterworker/README.md

 This application is ready to run.
 To deploy to Heroku, you will need an [Heroku account](https://heroku.com/) to host your application.
+Once you have an account, stay logged in for the deployment and configuration.

 Click the Deploy to Heroku link.